Passaic County NJ Divorce Litigation Attorneys

 First and foremost, it is important to note that the vast majority of New Jersey divorces settle before proceeding to trial.
 In fact, the entire divorce process is structured to encourage divorcing couples to come to their own agreements without having pursued traditional litigation.
 Before a trial date is scheduled, you and your spouse are required to submit to a host of pre-trial stages, including the Early Settlement Panel, Economic Mediation, Child Custody Mediation (if applicable), and an Intensive Settlement Conference.

 Although New Jersey provides a multitude of opportunities to reach a settlement, and divorce attorneys can work with one another throughout the divorce process to negotiate a settlement that is agreeable to both parties, there are cases in which these efforts will simply not produce a result.
 For example, in a contested divorce in which one party filed the initial complaint about divorce on one of the accepted grounds for divorce, such as addiction or domestic abuse, disputes over these allegations may require a trial.
 In other cases, significant disagreements over child custody or equitable distribution of property may make litigation a necessity.
-If you do choose to pursue divorce litigation, the following is a brief outline of what to expect.
+If you do choose to pursue divorce litigation, the following is an outline of what to expect.

 Pre-Trial Submissions